 The many-headed monster is a collaborative effort focusing on English society and culture in the early modern period, very broadly conceived.
 Our name comes from the paranoid imaginations of seventeenth-century gentlemen, who often conceived of ‘the common people’ as a monstrous beast that would devour the rich whole if given half a chance.¹ Whilst we do not approve of cannibalism, we do like the idea of trying to understand what society looked like ‘from below’.

 Brodie Waddell emerged from the backwoods of western Canada in 2006.
 After learning the secrets of the historian’s craft at Warwick, York and Cambridge, he set up shop in the metropolis as Lecturer in Early Modern History at Birkbeck, University of London.
-His academic work to date has centred on economic life in seventeenth-century England, with occasional diversions into preaching and manor courts.
+His academic work to date has centred on economic life in seventeenth-century England, with occasional diversions into chronicling, preaching and manor courts.
 His current obsessions are the economic history of 1688 and the social history of petitioning.
 You can follow him on twitter: @Brodie_Waddell.
-When not messing about in classrooms or archives, he can usually be found chasing a giggling (single-headed) monster.
+When not messing about in classrooms or archives, he can usually be found chasing two small giggling (single-headed) monsters.

 Jonathan Willis grew up in Norwich, in the far east (of England), before setting sail for the cooler, wetter climes of the west midlands.
 After eight years’ apprenticeship in the history department at Warwick, he went on a two-year voyage to Durham, where he served in the department of theology and religion, before returning to take up a lectureship in early modern history at the University of Birmingham.
 Jonathan’s research centres on the exploration of religious beliefs, practices and identities in England during the long sixteenth century.
 His first book looked at the relationship between church music and religious change during the English reformation, and he is currently working on a new project on the reformation of the ten commandments.
 He’s on twitter too: @drjpwillis.
 He is ‘assisted’ in these exploits by a pair of mischievous kittens.